Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/README.md

 # Code

-All the code is written in python and uploaded as [Notebooks](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/tree/main/Notebooks).
+All the code is written in Python 3 and uploaded as [Jupyter Notebooks](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/tree/main/Notebooks).

 # Files